martyphee/markdown-cv/index.md

   - Helped keeping Deliveroo PSD2 compliant in all of our EU regions
   - Worked our Postgres instances to make sure they'd scale and handle our increasing load

+Core tech
+  - Ruby on Rails
+  - React
+  - Scala
+  - Java
+  - Postgres

 `Apr 2011 - Aug 2014`
 __Enterprise Architect at Synegen__

 At Synegen I work as Enterprise Architect and manager for all developers.
 I also establish our application development stacks and methodologies.
 Our current development stack is a modified version of the JHipster stack utilizing AngularJS, Spring 4 and Hibernate 4.
 Current clients stacks utilize Postgres and MongoDB for the backends or their preference.

+ - Setting up standard java development stacks for clients.
-Architecting and building Global web presences for clients.
+ - Architecting and building Global web presences for clients.
-Managing all developers at Synegen.
+ - Managing all developers at Synegen.
-Establishing development stacks and methodologies.
+ - Establishing development stacks and methodologies.
-Bringing in new technologies and establishing standards for them.
+ - Bringing in new technologies and establishing standards for them.

 `... - Apr 2011`